Sunset Review Criteria

-(I) Whether regulation by the agency is necessary to protect the public health, safety and welfare; whether the conditions which led to the initial regulation have changed; and whether other conditions have arisen which would warrant more, less or the same degree of regulation;
+(I) Whether regulation by the agency is necessary to protect the public health, safety, and welfare; whether the conditions that led to the initial regulation have changed; and whether other conditions have arisen that would warrant more, less, or the same degree of regulation;

 (IV) Whether an analysis of agency operations indicates that the agency performs its statutory duties efficiently and effectively;

 (V) Whether the composition of the agency's board or commission adequately represents the public interest and whether the agency encourages public participation in its decisions rather than participation only by the people it regulates;

 (VI) The economic impact of regulation and, if national economic information is not available, whether the agency stimulates or restricts competition;